 Financial donations of any amount can be made to Clean the World to help provide disaster relief kits for children.

-Corporations, youth groups, schools and individual families are invited to volunteer at the Orlando and Las Vegas soap recycling centres.
-Anyone wishing to help can check the volunteer calendar or email email@example.com for more information.
+Corporations, youth groups, schools, and individual families are invited to volunteer at the Orlando and Las Vegas soap recycling centers.
+Anyone wishing to help can check the volunteer calendar or email firstname.lastname@example.org for more information.
 Kids must be 8 to be able to volunteer.
 Kids 8 to 15 must be accompanied by an adult.
 You can volunteer for as little as three hours and do something great while enjoying your vacation.

 Kids, schools, companies and just about anyone else can help Clean the World by organizing soap drives.
 Clean the World is only able to accept unused and unwrapped soaps from regular people like you and I. Clean the World can also accept soaps and bottled shampoos that have been collected in your travels but remain unused.
 Once the soap is collected, Clean the World distributes it to local homeless shelters or sends it to one of 45 countries in their disaster relief program.

 Clean the World helps locally by distributing One Project Kits to less fortunate people in our communities.
 The organization believes that it only takes one person to affect and better the life of one other person in need.
 The kits include a bar of soap, toothpaste, and toothbrush, a washcloth, shampoo, conditioner, and lotion.
 Clean the World works with companies and individuals who want to volunteer to assemble the kits.
 Each kit includes a positive note from the person who assembled it.
 More information about the One Project is available here.